 - The information which is required to be communicated from the CP to the UP to setup a L2TP control connection (an L2TP tunnel) and L2TP sessions (one L2TP session per PDU session/PDN connection) from the UP function to an LNS and how this information should be communicated considering the current security/authentication aspects of L2TP.

-Editor's Note: SA3 feedback might be required on security/authentication related aspects when establishing L2TP tunnels.

 - The information which is required to be communicated from the UP to the CP to indicate the success/failure of a L2TP control connection (an L2TP tunnel)/L2TP session setup.

 - The enhancements (if any) which are required to the PFCP protocol to be able to send this information, considering security aspects.